 Now that you know how to see YouTube tags on other video content creators’ channels and you have chosen the right ones for your own videos, it is time to start adding them to your own videos.
 But how many tags can you use on your video?

 YouTube lets you use as many tags as you want, as long as the total character limit for all tags is less than 400 characters (approximately).
 Usually, most videos should have between five and eight tags.

-Be sure to include the terms that are the best descriptors to make it easy for your intended audience to find your video and YouTube to understand its content and the context.
-Take extra care to ensure that your tags do not mislead YouTube users; having spammy and incorrect tags can increase your bounce rate (people clicking straight off your video) and in doing so hurt your ranking.
+Be sure to include the terms that are the best descriptors to make it easy for your intended audience to find your video and YouTube to understand its content and context.
+Take extra care to ensure that your tags do not mislead YouTube users; having spammy and incorrect tags can increase your bounce rate (people clicking straight off your video) and, in doing so, hurt your ranking.